Myelination deficiency in rats with genetically determined dopamine metabolism disorder

 Abstract

-Results.
-The mRNA levels of the mag, olig2 and plp1 genes were significantly different in the cervical and lumbar spinal cords of DAT-KO rats compared to DAT-WT animals.
+RESULTS: The mRNA levels of the mag, olig2 and plp1 genes were significantly different in the cervical and lumbar spinal cords of DAT-KO rats compared to DAT-WT animals.
 A significant increase in the level of mag gene mRNA in DAT-HET and DAT-KO animals was observed on 14th and 21st days of postnatal development.
-Also, in these animals, the olig2 mRNA levels were increased on 21st day of postnatal development.
-The plp1 mRNA level was increased on 14th day, and reduced on 21st day of postnatal development in DAT-KO animals.
+Also, in these animals, the olig2 mRNA levels were increased on the 21st day of postnatal development.
+The plp1 mRNA level was increased on the 14th day, and reduced on the 21st day of postnatal development in DAT-KO animals.

 About the authors

-Ekaterina Denisovna Kulikova
+Ekaterina D. Kulikova

 Email: kulikovaekaterina77@gmail.com